LavalleeAdamLab/MealTimeMS/README.md

 *Preprocessor directives: *SIMULATION*
 *Use Preprocessor directive *WIN32* if compiling on a x86 computer Instructions for compiling using [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/), free community version:

-The solution requires the .NET platform. and .NET Framework 4.7.1.
+The Program requires the .NET platform. and .NET Framework 4.7.1.
 When installing visual studio for the first time (Or re-open the Visual Studio Installer), click on "Modify" in the Visual Studio Installer screen,
 ![](images/VSInstaller_Screenshot.PNG)
 In the modification page, make sure ".NET desktop development" is checked, and select ".NET Framework 4.7.1 development tools" on the right hand side.
 Press Modify on the bottom right to apply.